Infinity9591/silver-rank-music-v2/README.md

 Thế nhé.
 Muốn được hướng dẫn chi tiết thì create issue đi để được giải đáp, nười nắm rồi.

 Cáo từ!

+#EN

+First, you make a bot from Discord Developer Portal, you can search it in GG.
+Then, installing node.js

+After makeing a bot, you work with code :

+1. Open cmd.txt file, run it in terminal.
+2. Copy your bot's Token and Application Id, paste it in config.json file.
+3. Run command "node deploy_commands.js" to add slash command to you bot.
+4. Run command "node index.js" to run your bot.
+5. Invite your bot and enjoy!